tshiamoseleki/AdventAutoProject/README.md

 # AdventAutoProject
-C# project for an auto repair shop
+C# project for an auto repair shop, app was created locally and uploaded onto Github